 The list is endless.
 Whenever you need your knitting to snug up a bit add some ribbing to it to get the effect you want.
 For instance if you want a form-fitting top you can add some ribbing to the waistline.

 Rib stitching creates a really nice looking fabric too.
 It looks like stripes with the even lines of knit and purl stitches.
-(The purl stitches are kind of tucked away in between the knit stitches but they are nestled in nicely)
+(The purl stitches are neatly tucked away in between the knit stitches)

 The most common ribbing stitches you will use are: